Here we look at AJ Bell – an investment platform offering stocks and shares ISAs, dealing accounts and a self-invested pension (SIPP).

 AJ Bell offers a Responsible Growth Fund, which takes into account environmental, social and governance (ESG) factors and screens out companies connected to industries that harm the planet and society.

 If you are keen to pick your own investments for your portfolio, AJ Bell’s large range of funds includes a good selection of sustainable options.
-It’s ‘Favourite Fund’ list, which is hand-picked by experts as being most likely to bring you a steady profit, includes the BMO Responsible Sterling Corporate Bond, Liontrust Sustainable Future Global Growth, Liontrust Sustainable Future UK Growth, and Royal London Sustainable Leaders.
+It’s ‘Favourite Fund’ list, which is hand-picked by experts as being most likely to bring you a long-term growth, includes the BMO Responsible Sterling Corporate Bond, Liontrust Sustainable Future Global Growth, Liontrust Sustainable Future UK Growth, and Royal London Sustainable Leaders.

 Top sustainable investment platforms